paulafernalia/slot-allocation-data-gen/README.md

 | `Terminal` | Capacity limit only affects flights operating in this terminal.
 If empty, flights in any terminal can be affected |

 ## Instance summary
 This code was used to generate 100 synthetic instances uploaded to [DataShare Edinburgh](https://datashare.ed.ac.uk/handle/10283/4374).
-Below you can find a table with summary statistics for each of the instances contained in that data repository:
+Below you can find two tables with summary statistics for each of the instances contained in that data repository.

+In the demand table, `Series` represents the number of series in each instance; `Movements` is the total number of requested operations throughout the season; `Total displacement (min)` is the total displacement in minutes across all operations.
+There is no column for rejections because none of these instances resulted in any rejections.

 | Instance | Series | Movements     | Total displacement (min) |
 |----------|--------|---------|--------------|